 Oxford Vaccine Group

 The Oxford Vaccine Group, part of the Department of Paediatrics, is an independent multi-disciplinary clinical trials and epidemiology group based at the Centre for Clinical Vaccinology and Tropical Medicine.
 OVG works towards the goal of developing new and improved vaccines for the prevention of infection in adults and children, enhancing the understanding of immunity and studying the epidemiology of infectious diseases.

 Oxford Education Deanery

-We warmly welcome interest from teachers in local state-maintained schools that are members of the Oxford Education Deanery (find out if your school is a member here) that want to engage with/in research and/or undertake continuing professional development.
+We warmly welcome interest from teachers in local state-maintained schools that are members of the Oxford Education Deanery that want to engage with/in research and/or undertake continuing professional development.
 Opportunities available to eligible teachers include the NQT induction programme, Action Research Fellowships and the Enhanced Masters in Learning and Teaching.
 We are also keen to work collaboratively with local Deanery schools to develop research projects that meet school needs and disseminate findings effectively.
 If your school is not a Deanery member and you are interested in joining, please contact email@example.com.